Page contents

 - goods or services are eligible for VAT relief.

-- goods and services are bought or acquired for their personal or domestic use.
+- goods and services are bought or acquired for personal or domestic use.

 A person is ‘chronically sick or disabled’ if they have a physical or mental impairment which has a long-term and substantial adverse effect on their ability to carry out everyday activities.

-The supplier should get a written declaration from a customer confirming that the person living with dementia is entitled to VAT relief.
+The supplier should get a written declaration from you that confirms the person living with dementia is entitled to VAT relief.

 The UK government has created a Eligibility declaration by a disabled person for VAT reliefs template form for customers to complete and give to the supplier of the product.